|

 By this time he had became Horn's right hand man in Horn’s

-was around this time that he became a freelance engineer and got
+was around this time that Gary became a freelance engineer before getting

-McLaren and Horn to recording everything he could to use on the album.
+the United States to recording everything they could to use on the the

 After that came the Yes album 90125